aspax/aspax.github.io/index.md

     js/app.js|fp|min|gz:
       - ...

-The **flags** will have no effect in development mode, but in production:
+The **flags** will have no effect in development mode, but here's what happens when running ASPAX in production mode:

-- marking an asset for fingerprinting will add an UNIX timestamp like `-1387239833024` before its extension.
+- marking an asset for fingerprinting will add a UNIX timestamp like `-1387239833024` before its extension;
 - marking an asset for minifying will process it with [UglifyJS2](https://github.com/mishoo/UglifyJS2)/[CSS-optimizer](https://github.com/css/csso) and will also add `.min` before the asset extensions;
 - marking an asset for compression will gzip it and also add a `.gz` suffix to its name (all contemporary browsers are accepting gzipped files).